DavidNix/indie/README.md

 ```sh
 make watch
 ```

 Caveat: Any ent (data model) changes will require a manual restart.

-# Features

-## Development Speed
+## Features

-Using ent allows automatic migrations.
-At scale, this is bad.
-But for iterating quickly, it's great.

-Ent lets us use an in-memory sqlite database for unit tests.
-This is a huge win for speed.

-## Reasonable Security
+### Reasonable Security

 The license still stands that this software is provided **as-is with no warranty**.

 But I've tried to make reasonable security decisions such as server timeouts, CSRF protection, and secure headers.

-# Design Decisions
+## Design Decisions

-## Why Echo?
+### Why Echo?

+I like Echo's handler signature where you return an error.
+They also have nice middleware.

 I first tried [Fiber](https://github.com/gofiber/fiber) which uses [fasthttp](https://github.com/fasthttp/router) as the router.
 Unfortunately, fasthttp has a [nasty race condition](https://twitter.com/davidnix_/status/1720454052973044188) when using database/sql.
 Also, Fiber makes you choose between `c.Context()` and `c.UserContext()` which is confusing.

-Also, Echo is one of the older Go http frameworks, so hopefully has the Lindy Effect.
+Also, Echo is one of the older Go http frameworks, so has the Lindy Effect.

-## Wait, an ORM?!

-Those who know me will be shocked I'm using an ORM.
-(I typically despise them.)

-But hear me out.
-In this context (getting a project off the ground at light speed), it's a good fit:

-- Validation out of the box.
-- Unit tests with in-memory sqlite.
-- Automatic migrations.

-If your project grows and becomes more complex, you should move off Ent (the ORM).
+### No ORM or database library?

+BYO database implementation.
+There's an example of how I like to do migrations with sqlite.

+I typically don't like ORMs, but sometimes I use [ent](https://entgo.io) if I need speed of development.
+Also, ORMs let you compose dynamic queries a bit easier than compiled solutions like sqlc.

+Many prefer [sqlc](https://sqlc.dev).
+Or, if simple enough, just use `database/sql`.

+### No AplineJS?

+I found writing vanilla JS suited my needs just fine.